iawade/common_condition/README.md

       > ```

 ##### **Create the Conda Environment:**
-   - Run the following command to install the environment in your desired location:
+   - Run the following command to install the environment in the desired location:
      > ```bash
-     > conda env create --prefix /path/to/your/envs/brava_hits_common_condition_check -f brava_hits_common_condition_check_conda_env.yaml
+     > conda env create --prefix /path/to/envs/brava_hits_common_condition_check -f brava_hits_common_condition_check_conda_env.yaml
      > ```

 ##### **Activate the Environment:**
    - Once the environment is created, activate it using the following command:
      > ```bash
-     > conda activate /path/to/your/envs/brava_hits_common_condition_check
+     > conda activate /path/to/envs/brava_hits_common_condition_check
      > ```

 ##### **Note on bcftools and libcrypto (especially if using provided Conda environment):**

-- **libcrypto Symlink for Compatibility**: If you're encountering issues with `libcrypto`, you can create a symlink to bypass package conflicts when using bcftools with conda.
-Here's how you can create the symlink:
+- **libcrypto Symlink for Compatibility**: If there are issues with `libcrypto` and `bcftools` compatibility, a symlink can be created to bypass package conflicts when using bcftools with conda.
+Here's how the symlink can be created:

-  1. Locate the `libcrypto` library in your Conda environment:
+  1. Locate the `libcrypto` library in the Conda environment:
      > ```bash
-     > find /path/to/your/envs/brava_hits_common_condition_check/ -name "*libcrypto*"
+     > find /path/to/envs/brava_hits_common_condition_check/ -name "*libcrypto*"
      > ```
-  2. You should see something like this:
+  2. Which will output something like:
      > ```
-     > /path/to/your/envs/brava_hits_common_condition_check/lib/libcrypto.so
+     > /path/to/envs/brava_hits_common_condition_check/lib/libcrypto.so
-     > /path/to/your/envs/brava_hits_common_condition_check/lib/libcrypto.so.3
+     > /path/to/envs/brava_hits_common_condition_check/lib/libcrypto.so.3
      > ```
-  3. Create a symlink from `libcrypto.so.1.0.0` to the version available in your environment:
+  3. Create a symlink from `libcrypto.so.1.0.0` to the version available in the environment:
      > ```bash
-     > ln -s /path/to/your/envs/brava_hits_common_condition_check/lib/libcrypto.so.3 /path/to/your/envs/brava_hits_common_condition_check/lib/libcrypto.so.1.0.0
+     > ln -s /path/to/envs/brava_hits_common_condition_check/lib/libcrypto.so.3 /path/to/envs/brava_hits_common_condition_check/lib/libcrypto.so.1.0.0
      > ```
   4. Verify the symlink:
      > ```bash
-     > ls -l /path/to/your/envs/brava_hits_common_condition_check/lib/libcrypto.so.1.0.0
+     > ls -l /path/to/envs/brava_hits_common_condition_check/lib/libcrypto.so.1.0.0
      > ```

   This step ensures that the required version of `libcrypto` is linked correctly and avoids issues with package compatibility.

-- **Alternative**: If you already have `bcftools` installed in your system, you can simply load it (for example with `module load BCFtools`) and run the pipeline, bypassing the need to create the symlink.
+- **Alternative**: If `bcftools` is already installed , it can simply be loaded (for example with `module load BCFtools`) to run the pipeline, bypassing the need to create the symlink.

 ## Running the SnakeMake pipeline
 - Once everything is set up, running should be relatively straightforward
-- A submission script `snakemake_call.sh` is provided, simply run the script locally or submit to your cluster with your chosen options, for example:
+- A submission script `snakemake_call.sh` is provided, simply run the script locally or submit to a cluster with relevant options, for example:
    > ```bash
    > bash snakemake_call.sh
    > ```